dockstore/dockstore-documentation/docs/launch-with/mybinder-launch-with.rst

 ========

-Dockstore integrates with `MyBinder <https://mybinder.org/>`_, an online notebook environment based on `BinderHub <https://github.com/jupyterhub/binderhub>`_, allowing you to launch notebooks from Dockstore to `MyBinder <https://mybinder.org/>`_.
+Dockstore integrates with `MyBinder <https://mybinder.org/>`_, an online notebook environment based on `BinderHub <https://github.com/jupyterhub/binderhub>`_, allowing you to launch notebooks from Dockstore to `mybinder.org <https://mybinder.org/>`_.
 Here is some information on what that looks like from a user point of view in a mini tutorial.

 Launching to MyBinder
 ---------------------

-When browsing notebooks from within Dockstore, you will see a "Launch with mybinder.org" button on the right.
+On each notebook's public Dockstore page, you will see a "Launch with mybinder.org" button on the right.
 When you press it, the currently selected version of the notebook will be launched.